poma/gas-best/README.md

 Builds the Firefox extension to the `build` folder.\
 Load it to browser by clicking `Load Temporary Add-on` in `about:debugging#/runtime/this-firefox`.

+## Deployment

+Commits from `master` branch are automatically rolled out to https://stage.gas.best and from `stable` branch to https://gas.best.

+The docker image can be found in [GitHub Container Registry](https://github.com/poma/gas-tracker-ui/pkgs/container/gas-tracker-ui).

 ## Contributors

 Thanks goes to these wonderful people: